shajayb/alice_viewer_2017/ALICE_PLATFORM/src/Eigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 While the code above looks easy enough, it is important to understand that the expression ```t1 + t2``` is not actually adding the values of the tensors.
-The expression instead constructs a "tensor operator" object of the class TensorCwiseBinaryOp<scalar_sum>, which has references to the tensors
+The expression instead constructs a "tensor operator" object of the class TensorCwiseBinaryOp&lt;scalar_sum&gt;, which has references to the tensors
 ```t1``` and ```t2```.
 This is a small C++ object that knows how to add
 ```t1``` and ```t2```.
 It is only when the value of the expression is assigned
 to the tensor ```t3``` that the addition is actually performed.
 Technically,